Well-Formed Free-Choice Petri Nets Revisited: A polynomial algorithm deciding well-formedness of free-choice nets

 \section{A polynomial algorithm deciding well-formedness of free-choice nets}

 We propose Algorithm~\ref{alg:wf}, with Algorithm~\ref{alg:semiT} as its subprocedure.
-The restriction to strongly connected nets in the input of Algorithm~\ref{alg:wf} is harmless, due to Theorem~\ref{th:wfImpSc} and the availability of linear-time algorithms for computing the SCCs of a graph.
+The restriction to strongly connected nets in the input of Algorithm~\ref{alg:wf} is harmless, due to Theorem~\ref{th:wfImpSc} and the availability of linear-time algorithms for computing the SCCs of a graph (in time $O(|V|+|E|)$ for a graph $G=(V,E)$, hence in time $O(|S|+|T|+|F|)$ for a net $N=(S,T,F)$).
 Correctness relies primarily on Theorem~\ref{thm:wfChar}.
 Specific arguments are presented via inline comments in the algorithms, referring to the points summarised in the following proposition.

 \PROP{prop:algcorrect}{Arguments for correctness of Algorithms~\ref{alg:wf} and \ref{alg:semiT}} \begin{enumerate}[label=\arabic*)] \item If a free-choice net $N$ is covered by T-components, then $N$ is well-formed if and only if there exists no proper semi-T-component of Type II in $N$. \item If $Y$ is a subnet of a net $N$ and $t \in T_N \setminus T_Y$, then $Y$ is a semi-T-component in $N$ if and only if it is a semi-T-component in the net $N_t$ obtained from $N$ by removing the transition $t$. \item If $Y$ is a subnet of a net $N$ and $(\{s\}\cup\pre{s})\cap (S_Y\cup T_Y)=\emptyset$, then $Y$ is a semi-T-component in $N$ if and only if it is a semi-T-component in the net $N_s$ obtained from $N$ by removing the nodes in $\{s\} \cup \pre{s}$.